elisa-aleman/elisa-aleman.github.io/en/_posts/2022-06-28-pride-month.md

 __Heterosexuality__

 Heterosexuality is when men are attracted to women, or when women are attracted to men.
 It is usually seen as the default, but it is only one of the many sexualities there are.
 LGBT+ and queer pride doesn't include this identity as part of the community because of this, but I mention it here to explain that we should use this terminology instead of words like "normal", since this implies that LGBT+ people aren't normal.

+In addition, it's entirely possible to be queer and straight at the same time.
+For example, there's straight people with queer gender identities, or part of a romantic minority that makes them queer.

 __Homosexuality__